 Professional Agile Leadership (PAL I) Practice Test: Professional Agile Leadership (PAL I) Practice Exam

-If you are talking PAL I, I recommend you take both tests.
+If you are taking the PAL I, I recommend you take both practice tests.

 Information on distributed teams, open offices, and colocation: